hpiwowar/citation11k/analysis/stats.md

 ### More covariates led to a more conservative estimate

-Our estimate of citation boost, <code class="knitr inline">9</code>% as per the multivariate regression, is notably smaller than the 69% (95% confidence intervals of 18 to 143%) citation advantage found by [Piwowar et al 2007], even though both studies looked at publicly available gene expression microarray data.
+Our estimate of citation boost, <code class="knitr inline">9</code>% as per the multivariate regression, is notably smaller than the 69% (95% confidence intervals of 18 to 143%) citation advantage found by (Piwowar _et. al._ 2007), even though both studies looked at publicly available gene expression microarray data.
 There are several possible reasons for this difference.

-First, Piwowar et al 2007 concentrated on datasets from high-impact studies: human cancer microarray trials published in the early years of microarray analysis (between 1999 and 2003), whereas the current study included gene expression microarray data studies on any subject published between 2001 and 2009.
-Second, because the Piwowar et al 2007 sample was small, the previous analysis included only a few covariates: publication date, journal impact factor, and country of the corresponding author.
+First, (Piwowar _et. al._ 2007) concentrated on datasets from high-impact studies: human cancer microarray trials published in the early years of microarray analysis (between 1999 and 2003), whereas the current study included gene expression microarray data studies on any subject published between 2001 and 2009.
+Second, because the (Piwowar _et. al._ 2007) sample was small, the previous analysis included only a few covariates: publication date, journal impact factor, and country of the corresponding author.

 We attempted to reproduce the prior analysis with the current data points.
 Limiting the inclusion criteria to datasets with MeSH terms "human" and "cancer", and to papers published between 2001 and 2003, reduced the cohort to 308 papers.
-Running this subsample with covariates used in the Piwowar 2007 paper resulted in a comperable estimate to the 2007 paper: a citation increase of 47% (95% confidence intervals of 6% to 103%).
+Running this subsample with covariates used in the (Piwowar _et. al._ 2007) paper resulted in a comperable estimate to the 2007 paper: a citation increase of 47% (95% confidence intervals of 6% to 103%).